Physical Spirituality

 Architective Deities

-An architective deity would only be capable of architective sentience.
+An architective deity would only be capable of architective sentience or consciousness.
 It would comprehend only architective serial meaning, could evaluate its experiences only in terms of architective serial meaning, and would play only architective games.
 Connective activity of any kind would be meaningless to it.
 The smooth motions of objects, and any waves and vibrations they host, would be understood only as steps between architectively significant locations or objects.

 Architective deities would have an all or nothing attitude, a sense of absolute contrast - objects either exist or do not, are for them or are against them; while connective deities would flow through a continuous spectrum of possibility, and host balances/imbalances, harmonies/discords and compromises between these.